sdzahid353/ticketManagementSystem/README.md

             return super().update(instance, validated_data)

-Before creating views we should create permisiions
+Before creating views we should create permissions

-for that craete a file called **permission.py** and create permission in that
+for that create a file called **permission.py** and create permission in that

 ### user/permissions.py